Josh Lowe Player Props: Rays vs. Diamondbacks

-Wednesday, Josh Lowe and the Tampa Bay Rays play the Arizona Diamondbacks and Zach Davies, with the first pitch at 9:40 PM ET.
+On Thursday, Josh Lowe (.256 on-base percentage in past 10 games, 71 points below season-long percentage) and the Tampa Bay Rays play the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
+First pitch is at 3:40 PM ET.

-In his last action (on June 24 against the Royals) he went 1-for-4 with a double and an RBI.
+In his most recent game he had a one-hit showing (1-for-4) against the Diamondbacks.

 Josh Lowe Game Info & Props vs. the Diamondbacks